Showing posts with label healthy. Show all posts

 State Fairs and Food on a Stick

 Putting food on a stick is popular at many state fairs because you can eat and walk at the same time.
-The food choices go from simple to bizarre and many items are high in calories, fat, sugar, and sodium.
-The video below shows all of the 59 foods on a stick at the Minnesota State Fair from 2006.
+The food choices range from simple to bizarre, and many items are high in calories, fat, sugar, and sodium.
+The video below shows all 59 foods on a stick at the Minnesota State Fair from 2006.

 Resources